 Physical disturbance can result from; channelization (capital dredging), suction dredging for bivalves, extraction of maerl, scallop dredging or demersal trawling.
-The effects of physical disturbance were summarised by Birkett et al. (1998a) and Hall-Spencer et al. (2010), and documented by Hall-Spencer and co-authors (Hall-Spencer, 1998; Hall-Spencer et al., 2003; Hall-Spencer & Moore, 2000a, b; Hauton et al., 2003; and others).
+The effects of physical disturbance were summarised by Birkett et al. (1998a) and Hall-Spencer et al. (2010) and documented by Hall-Spencer and co-authors (Hall-Spencer, 1998; Hall-Spencer et al., 2003; Hall-Spencer & Moore, 2000a, b; Hauton et al., 2003).
 For example, in experimental studies, Hall-Spencer & Moore (2000a, c) reported that the passage of a single scallop dredge through a maerl bed could bury and kill 70% of living maerl in its path.
-The passing dredge also re-suspended sand and silt that settled over a wide area (up to 15 m from the dredged track) and smothered the living maerl.
-Abrasion may break up Lithothamnion coralloides nodules into smaller pieces resulting in easier displacement by wave action, and a reduced structural heterogeneity and lower biodiversity(Kamenos et al., 2003).
+The passing dredge also re-suspended sand and silt that settled over a wide area (up to 15 m from the dredged track), and smothered the living maerl.